Skip to main content

 • An Org ID of abc123

-• a cluster named mycluster
+• A cluster named mycluster

-The manifest above creates this fully-qualified DNS name:
+The manifest shown above creates this FQDN:

 foo.abc123-mycluster.coreweave.app